11 Days Honeymoon Historical Holiday in Egypt Tour Details

 Due to its location on the southern entrance of the Roman Fortress and its use as the Coptic Patriarch’s palace from the seventh through the thirteenth centuries.
 It is the church that most visitors to Egypt choose to see.

 Mosque of Amr Ibn Al Aas

 It is one of the most active mosques in Egypt with a devoted congregation and is available to the majority of tourists and visitors to visit.
 This mosque received its name from the magnificent commander Amr Ibn El-As.

 The most remarkable thing about this synagogue is that it’s originally a Christian church before the Copts chose to turn it over to the Jews in 882 AD.
 The current structure dates back to 1892 when the original synagogue collapsed and underwent numerous renovations.

 The National Museum of Egyptian Civilization (NMEC) is a surreal link between predynastic and modern and current eras via art and recollections.
 With the aid of the most cutting-edge museological techniques.
 The museum will employ the simplest and most wonderful means to present all the great art, history, and culture of Egypt that date back more than 4000 years.

 Market in Khan El Khalili

-Finally, when your trip is done, we will return you to your hotel for the night.
+After your journey is over, we will take you back to your hotel where you can spend the night.

-After a hearty breakfast at your Cairo hotel, you’ll check out and be driven to the airport, where you’ll be greeted by a representative who will make sure everything is set for your journey home, capping off your enchanted Egyptian honeymoon.
-Note: To meet your demands and meet your expectations, we may add or remove any trips from your schedule based on your suggestions.
+After a hearty breakfast, you will check out of your hotel in Cairo and drive to the airport.
+Where a representative will greet you and make sure everything is set up for your journey home, capping off your lovely honeymoon in Egypt.
+Note: To meet your demands and meet your expectations.
+We may add or remove any trips from your schedule based on your suggestions.